boldandbrad/makey-cli/docs/_homepage.md

 > CLI passkey maker.

-**makey-cli** is a simple and lightweight tool for making secure passkeys in your terminal. ***makey*** does not store information, produce logs, or make any network connections.
-It even avoids printing passkeys in plain text on screen by default, instead copying them directly to your clipboard for use.
+A simple and lightweight tool for making secure passkeys in your terminal.

+**makey-cli** does not store information, produce logs, or make network connections.
+It even avoids printing passkeys in plain-text on screen by default, instead copying them directly to your clipboard for use.

 ## Features